AylaNetworks/ayla-documentation/src/devices/ayla-linux-agent/tutorials/run-devd-and-appd/index.md

 Stop/start or restart the Installed Set like this:

 <ol>
 <li>Stop the devd daemon.
 This also stops appd.
-Raspbian will ask for authentication.
 <pre>
-$ /etc/init.d/devd stop
+$ sudo systemctl stop devd
 </pre>
 </li>
 <li>Start the devd daemon.
 This also starts appd.
-Raspbian will ask for authentication.
 <pre>
-$ /etc/init.d/devd start
+$ sudo systemctl start devd
 </pre>
 </li>
 <li>Restart the devd daemon.
 This also restarts appd.
-Raspbian will ask for authentication.
 <pre>
-$ /etc/init.d/devd restart
+$ sudo systemctl restart devd
 </pre>
 </li>
 </ol>